superfly/docs/apps/launch-app.html.md

   Machine 21781973f03e89 update finished: success Finished deploying
 ```
+To try out Apps v2 use an app that does not require statics.
+Apps v2 doesn’t support statics, yet.
+We’ll announce when that changes.

 Once `fly launch` finishes, use `fly open` to open the app’s homepage in a browser.
 The “Welcome to nginx!” page will show if everything worked.